 Competition Math for Middle School by Jason Batterson.
 This is a really helpful book for beginners looking to get an introduction to many of the tricks and shortcuts that seasoned MathCounts competitors use on every contest.

 The Art of Problem Solving, Vol 1 by Sandor Lehoczky and Richard Rusczyk.
 “Art of Problem Solving” is THE website for math contest help, and this is arguably THE book to work through if you want to know (almost) everything there is to know about middle school and high school math contests.
-You should probably buy the solution manual as well (which does make this book a bit pricy).
+You should probably buy the solution manual as well (which does make this book a bit pricey).

 The All Time Great Problems (MathCounts) by Patrick Vennebush.
 This is just a great book for advanced problem solvers.